unlabeled/bindCache/README.md

 ## How it works ##

-The util caches result of binding in native WeakMap so the items with no references can be garbage collected.
+The util caches results of binding in native WeakMap so the items with no references can be garbage collected.

 ## Tips ##